antspy/quantized_distillation/README.md

 This code has been written to experiment with quantized distillation and differentiable quantization, techniques developed in our paper ["Model compression via distillation and quantization"](https://arxiv.org/abs/1802.05668).

+If you find this code useful in your research, please cite the paper.

 The code is written in [Pytorch](http://pytorch.org/) using Python 3.6.
 It is not backward compatible with Python2.x

 # Getting started